csweichel/ruruku/README.md

 ![ruruku](logo.png)

-A simple manual test coordinator written in Go and TypeScript/React.

-**Beware: this is a spare-time project and by no means ready for actual use just yet.
-There will be dragons.**
+Suppose you and your team have a list of testcases you want to execute prior to a new release.
+Because things are moving quickly many of those tests aren't yet automated, so testing becomes a team effort.
+Ruruku helps coordinate this team effort by offering a single, low friction contact point where testers can sign up, claim test cases and provide feedback.

-Ruruku offers text-based test-case description that is meant to live next to your code.
+Ruruku offers a YAML-based testcase description that is meant to live next to your code.
 When the time has come to go through the tests, run `ruruku start testcases.yaml` to spawn a webserver that allows others to participate in the test.
 During the test run the server persists a test-report YAML file which can be used as pre-deployment gate or kept for reference.

+**Beware: this is a side project and is by no means ready for actual use just yet.
+There will be dragons.**

+## Getting started
+At the moment the best way to run ruruku is in a Gitpod workspace, but there are other means, too:
+- **Gitpod:** You can either open use our [demo repository](https://gitpod.io/#github.com/32leaves/ruruku-demo) which also serves a good starter for your own projects, or jump right in with the [development workspace](https://gitpod.io#https://github.com/32leaves/ruruku) of ruruku which runs a full build.
+- **Serveo:** [Serveo](https://serveo.net) exposes local servers to the internet.
+This way you can run ruruku on your local machine and share it with others.
+To get started download ruruku, run clone this repo and run `ruruku start example-suite.yaml && ssh -R 80:localhost:8080 serveo.net`.

 ## Development
 [![Open in Gitpod](http://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io#https://github.com/32leaves/ruruku)